HaraldWeber/dotfiles/README.md

 This will open the pdf in your standard pdf reader.

+## tmux-remote

+This is a script to easily create a shared tmux session.
+One user creates a sessions with the command __tmux_remote__ and the other user executes __tmux_remote attach__.
+The user who wants to attach a session gets a menu with open tmux sessions to choose from.

 # Directory Structure
 Each program has its own directory.
 Some files are symlinked to to the home directory (e.g. .bashrc).